twiddlingbits/twr-wasm/docs/examples/examples-more.md

 Some other examples include:

-- `function-calls` demos the different types of parameters that can be passed to a C function
+- `callc` demos the different types of parameters that can be passed to a C function
 - `tests` are the twr-wasm unit tests